giampy1969/simulink-adaptive-neural-networks-library/Readme.txt

 HOW TO USE THE LIBRARY:

-From matlab, use the command "ann" to open the library, and double click on the "ann demo" block to open the main demo.
+From MATLAB, use the command "ann" to open the library, and double click on the "ann demo" block to open the main demo.
 This should open a simulink scheme capable of running "out of the box" with any matlab version from R11 to R2007a, that is from Matlab 5.3 to 7.4.